husnain572/100-days-of-ML/day_17/README.md

-In Day 17, I covered the basic questions which we should find to understand the data better.
+In Day 17, I covered the basic questions which we should find to understand data better.